 Download a PowerPoint presentation of the 35buddhas_widescreen by Stephen Wainwright

-The Buddhas are called the ones thus gone (Sanskrit: tatagata) because they have gone beyond the misery of cyclic existence to complete enlightenment and thus have abandoned all defilements and subtle obscurations.
-They also have realized the ultimate nature of all phenomena, thusness or emptiness. ↩
+The Buddhas are called the Ones Thus Gone (Tathagata) because they have gone beyond the misery of cyclic existence to complete awakening and thus have abandoned all defilements and subtle obscurations.
+They also have realized the ultimate nature of all phenomena, suchness or emptiness. ↩

 The five heinous actions are: causing a schism in the Sangha, killing one’s father, killing one’s mother, killing an arhat, and drawing blood from the Buddha’s body. ↩

-The ten non-virtuous actions are: killing, stealing, sexual misconduct, (three of the body); lying, divisive speech, harsh words, idle talk, (four of the speech); covetous thinking, maliciousness, and wrong views (three of mind). ↩
+The ten non-virtuous actions are: killing, stealing, sexual misconduct, (three of the body); lying, divisive speech, harsh words, idle talk, (four of the speech); covetousness, maliciousness, and wrong views (three of mind). ↩

-The five parallel heinous actions are: killing a bodhisattva, killing a superior being (one who has realized emptiness directly), stealing the provisions or funds of the Sangha community, destroying a monastery or stupa with anger, committing incest with one’s mother who is an arhat. ↩
+The five parallel heinous actions are: killing a bodhisattva, killing an arya (one who has realized emptiness directly), stealing the provisions or funds of the Sangha community, destroying a monastery or stupa with anger, committing incest with one’s mother who is an arhat. ↩

-The vows of individual liberation include the five lay precepts as well as the precepts of the novice and fully-ordained monk and nun, and the one-day vows. ↩
+The vows of individual liberation include the five lay precepts, the vows of the novice and fully-ordained monk and nun, and the one-day vows. ↩

 The trainings of the bodhisattva include the guidelines for aspiring bodhicitta and the 18 root and 46 auxiliary bodhisattva precepts. ↩